 Quick Monster Cookies: No Dough Chilling!

 Like I mentioned, this is a quick cookie recipe.
 Unlike your classic chocolate chip cookies or sugar cookies, there is no dough chilling needed for these monster cookies!
 The dough is thick and sturdy enough to bake right away.
 However, should you bake the monster cookies with a thinner peanut butter or on a particularly humid day, chill in the refrigerator for up to 30 minutes.
 Cookie dough can be picky.
 Go by how your dough feels.
 If it’s too sticky, chill for 30 minutes.
 If not, just bake.

 These cookies remain exceptionally soft for days… if they last that long.
 I also find that the peanut butter flavor is intensified after day 1, too.
-Just like my favorite soft and thick peanut butter cookies.
+Just like my favorite soft and thick peanut butter cookies and peanut butter chocolate chip cookies.
 Now wait until your first bite!Print